plexus/syna.esth.etic/README.md

 You can use `-` as a file name to either read from stdout, or write to stdout.

+## Hashtag

+Make sure to use the `#synaesthetic` hashtag when sharing your creations on social media!

 ## Author

 Plexus [Mastodon](https://toot.cat/@plexus) / [Patreon](http://www.patreon.com/plexus)